robmanuel/tangled-tiles/README.md

 # tangled-tiles

-There's a viral game called Sumation doing the round about how some dude asked AI to design a game and then asked AI to build it and it's actually a pretty playable.
+There's a viral game called Sumplete doing the round about how some dude asked AI to design a game and then asked AI to build it and it's actually a pretty playable.

 I thought I'd have a go, so I asked CHATGTP "Can you please suggest 10 ideas for original puzzle games?"